-This year, the Super Bowl will take place at Hard Rock Stadiums in Miami Gardens, Florida.
-Encourage students to take the time to learn more about Miami Gardens, and map its resources, amenities, and more.
+This year, the Super Bowl will take place at Raymond James Stadium in Tampa, Florida.
+Encourage students to take the time to learn more about Tampa and the Tampa Bay area, and map its resources, amenities, and more.
 Use Google Earth to visit, explore, and learn about this city.

 Apply Practical Skills

 Have your students apply practical skills by creating an itinerary for a trip to the Super Bowl using a defined budget (or different trip budgets for different teams), including putting together inspiration boards, identifying the necessities, price-comparison shopping, and planning fun activities.
 How will they get there?
 Where will they eat?
 What do they need to pack?

 Grasp Math and Science Concepts